Contingencyplana/picture_books_ai_1/glossary.md

 Deterministic build outputs produced by `_scripts/make_zips.ps1`, verified with SHA256, with a rotation policy of **latest + one timestamped**.

 ### Roadstanza
-Series-level planning segment (e.g., **Roadstanza 0 — Foundations**) that records treasury-wide milestones and direction.
+A **quartet of four consecutive picture books within a single Treasury**.
+It’s the planning/delivery unit we ship to at least Pass 4 (minimum).
+Example: **Roadstanza 0 — Foundations** spans Books 1–4 of the Treasury.

 ### Stub Checker
 Python harness (`tests/page_stub_check.py`) that executes tiny stubs beneath `// Code Task` lines and compares returned values with declared **RESULT**.

 ### Treasury
-A curated set of ~16 picture books (~500 pages total) under a named family (e.g., *Treasury of Fairytales*).
-Each treasury has roadmaps and taskmaps.
+A curated set of **16 picture books** (≈500 pages) under a named family (e.g., *Treasury of Fairytales*).
+Structurally: **4 Roadstanzas × 4 books each**.
+Each Treasury has its own roadmaps and taskmaps.

 ### Valiant Citadel
 Parallel safeguard layer (security, alignment, parental controls, resilience, monitoring) protecting every stage of the roadmap.
 See **Parallel Safeguard** note in README.